 In terms of injection molding, there are also many materials you can use.
-While these materials might be suitable for other methods, they can deliver heightened quality when used by an experienced engineer in custom plastic injection molding.
+While these materials might be suitable for other methods, they can deliver high quality when used by an experienced engineer in custom plastic injection molding.
 Choosing the right materials can be a little challenging.
-Therefore, this article introduced the common materials for custom injection molding.
+Therefore, this article introduced the standard materials for custom injection molding.
 Go through the list below, and you will find a material suitable for your project.

 Common Materials You Can Use in Plastic Injection Molding